All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How do I know if GLP-1 treatment is affecting my iron levels?

-You will not feel the change right away because your body stores iron for months.
+You won't feel the change right away because your body stores iron for months.
 Symptoms of gradually declining iron include increasing fatigue, weakness, shortness of breath with minimal exertion, pale skin, and cold extremities.
 Periodic bloodwork is the most reliable way to track your levels before symptoms develop. lab monitoring during GLP-1 therapy

 Can I get iron from food instead of supplements?